Auto Tech

 Market Mapping

-Almost all the players in the LiDAR and other sensors, connected vehicles, data capture and analytics, IoT-enabled vehicle security, and infotainment segments have commercialized their product offerings and today operate either in early or growth stages.
-However, most of the autonomous vehicle tech developers and some safety and driving assist tools providers are yet to commercialize their product offerings and are hence classified as seed or pre-seed.
+Almost all the players in the connected vehicles, data capture and analytics, IoT-enabled vehicle security, and infotainment segments have commercialized their product offerings and today operate either in go-to-market or expansion stages.
+However, most of the autonomous vehicle tech developers as well as some safety and driving assist tools providers and LiDAR and other sensor developers are yet to commercialize their product offerings.
+Therefore, they are classified as ideation or minimum viable product-stage companies.

 Incumbents